Revisiting Jahn--Teller Transitions in Correlated Oxides with Monte Carlo Modeling: Introduction

 In this present work, we extend the relatively simple model of Ahmed and Gehring with variable amplitude, $\rho$, of JT distortion on each site and a single-ion term in the Hamiltonian to simulate the enthalpy saving associated with JT distortion.
 Using this model, we simulate the JT transitions in perovskites such as LaMnO$_3$.
 We then develop a similar, simple model for the layered nickelates.

 We find that the mean magnitude of JT distortion decreases through the transition but remains non-zero, with the high-temperature magnitude being larger in the perovskite lattice than the 2D nickelate lattice, consistent with experimental results which are interpreted in terms of an order-disorder transition.
 However, the distribution of values of JT magnitude does not resemble that at low temperatures.
 For an order-disorder transition, we would expect to see a well-defined peak in the distribution at finite, non-zero $\rho$, with negligible density at $\rho=0$.
 Instead, we see little preference for any particular $\rho$ value at high temperatures for perovskites, which appears consistent with dynamic exploration of the $E_g$($Q_2$,$Q_3$) phase space.

-Our findings therefore support the reinterpretation of prior reports of order-disorder JT transitions first suggested by Batnaran \textit{et al.}~\cite{Batnaran2025TheLaMnO_3}, and suggest that displacive JT transitions may be more common than previously thought.
+Our findings therefore suggest that a Potts-like model with variable JT amplitude is consistent with the interpretation of Batnaran et al.~\cite{Batnaran2025TheLaMnO_3}, in which the high-temperature JT phase departs from the conventional order--disorder picture of persistent local distortions.
+Our model provides a minimal framework for exploring departures from the fixed-amplitude order–disorder limit.